 Sandro Botticelli is devoted to beauty, sensuality, and pleasure.
 While painting The Birth of Venus, however, the limits of his dedication are put to the test by the arrival of a conservative priest leading a populist revolution in Lorenzo de' Medici’s Florence.
 When his full-throttle, decadent ways catch up to him, will the famed artist sacrifice his work… or the life of his young apprentice, Leonardo Da Vinci?

 Botticelli in the Fire is an ambitious, modern story that sets the present political moment ablaze.
-The American premiere of this new work by Jordan Tannahill—“the hottest name in Canadian theatre” (Montreal Gazette)—will bring Woolly’s 38th season to a searing close.
+This new work by Jordan Tannahill—“the hottest name in Canadian theatre” (Montreal Gazette)—will bring Woolly’s 38th season to a searing close.

 Woolly does not offer advisories about subject matter, as sensitivities vary from person to person.
 If you have any questions about content, please contact our box office at 202-393-3939.